opendocsg/slw-judgments-backfill/2017_SGHC_86/report.md

 11     The Defence **_did not_** object to the admission of the Collateral Evidence, which it initially sought to rely on for the purposes of showing that the accused was a mere courier under s 33B(2)( _a_ ) of the

-Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”) (“mere courier”) (see [20] below). [note: 50] Nevertheless, given the “thorny difficulties” that could arise out of the Collateral Evidence (see _Rosman bin Abdullah v Public Prosecutor_ [2017] 1 SLR 10 (“ _Rosman_ ”) at [32]), the Prosecution and the Defence were invited to evaluate the relevant and potential issues.
+Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”) (“mere courier”) (see [20] below). [note: 50] Nevertheless, given the “thorny difficulties” that could arise out of the Collateral Evidence (see _Rosman bin Abdullah v Public Prosecutor_ <span class="citation">[2017] 1 SLR 10</span> (“ _Rosman_ ”) at [32]), the Prosecution and the Defence were invited to evaluate the relevant and potential issues.
 Both parties then made a considered decision to confine their submissions only to evidence relating to the 83 Packets (from the

 Third Batch). [note: 51] Given that all parties had decided not to rely on the Collateral Evidence, I directed my mind solely to the evidence in relation to the 83 Packets and disregarded the Collateral Evidence and its “possible effect(s)”: see _Rosman_ at [33].
 So much for the evidence and the parties’ position relating to the issue of whether the accused was a mere courier.
 As for the evidence to be utilised for the purpose of the conviction, it was common ground that the evidence was to be restricted to the evidence relating to the 83 Packets.